aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/400-apigw.md

 be proxied directly to our Lambda function, and the response from the function will be returned back to the user.

+{{% notice info %}}

+**Windows users**: on Windows, you will have to stop the `npm run watch` command that is running in the background, then run `npm install`, then start `npm run watch` again.
+Otherwise you will get an error about files being in use.

+{{% /notice %}}

 ## Add a LambdaRestApi construct to your stack

-Going back to `src/CdkWorkshop/CdkWorkshopStack.cs`, let's define an API endpoint and associate it with our Lambda function:
+Going back to `lib/cdk-workshop-stack.ts`, let's define an API endpoint and associate it with our Lambda function:

-{{<highlight csharp "hl_lines=3 20-24">}}
+{{<highlight ts "hl_lines=3 16-19">}}
-using Amazon.CDK;
-using Amazon.CDK.AWS.Lambda;
-using Amazon.CDK.AWS.APIGateway;
-using Constructs;

-namespace CdkWorkshop
-{
+import * as cdk from 'aws-cdk-lib';
+import * as lambda from 'aws-cdk-lib/aws-lambda';
+import * as apigw from 'aws-cdk-lib/aws-apigateway';

-    public class CdkWorkshopStack : Stack
+export class CdkWorkshopStack extends cdk.Stack {
-    {
-        public CdkWorkshopStack(Construct scope, string id, IStackProps props = null) : base(scope, id, props)
-        {
+  constructor(scope: cdk.App, id: string, props?: cdk.StackProps) {
+    super(scope, id, props);

-            // Defines a new lambda resource
+    // defines an AWS Lambda resource
-            var hello = new Function(this, "HelloHandler", new FunctionProps {
+    const hello = new lambda.Function(this, 'HelloHandler', {
-                Runtime = Runtime.NODEJS_14_X, // execution environment
+      runtime: lambda.Runtime.NODEJS_14_X,    // execution environment
-                Code = Code.FromAsset("lambda"), // Code loaded from the "lambda" directory Handler = "hello.handler" // file is "hello", function is "handler" });
+      code: lambda.Code.fromAsset('lambda'),  // code loaded from "lambda" directory
+      handler: 'hello.handler'                // file is "hello", function is "handler" });

-            // defines an API Gateway REST API resource backed by our "hello" function. new LambdaRestApi(this, "Endpoint", new LambdaRestApiProps
+    // defines an API Gateway REST API resource backed by our "hello" function. new apigw.LambdaRestApi(this, 'Endpoint', {
-            {
-                Handler = hello
+      handler: hello
     });
-        }

   }
 }
 {{</highlight>}}